Discrete automorphism groups of convex cones of finite type: Convex Cones and lattices

 Before we can state the result alluded to above, we recall resp.\ introduce some terminology pertaining to polyhedra.

-\begin{definition} A \emph{polyhedron} in a real finite dimensional affine space is a subset of that can be defined by finitely many affine-linear inequalities; if the affine space is defined over $\QQ$ and these affine-linear forms are definable over $\QQ$, then we call this a \emph{rational} polyhedron.
-Every bounded polyhedron is the convex hull of a finite subset of the affine space, and it is rational if and only if that subset consists points with rational coordinates.
-A subset of the affine space is said to be \emph{(rationally) boundedly polyhedral} if its intersection with every bounded (rational) polyhedron is a (rational) polyhedron. \end{definition}
+\begin{definition} A \emph{polyhedron} in a real finite dimensional affine space is a subset of that can be defined by finitely many affine-linear nonstrict inequalities (so of the form $f\le 0$).
+If the affine space has a $\QQ$-structure and these affine-linear forms are definable over $\QQ$, then we call this a \emph{rational} polyhedron.
+A subset of the affine space is said to be \emph{(rationally) locally polyhedral} if its intersection with every bounded (rational) polyhedron is a (rational) polyhedron. \end{definition}

+We note here that every \emph{bounded} polyhedron is the convex hull of a finite set (in some affine space), and is rational if we can take that subset to consist of rational points.

 \begin{theorem} Let $V$ be a real finite dimensional vector space, $C\subset V$ an open nondegenerate convex cone and $L\subset V$ a lattice.
-Then $[C\cap L]$ is a boundedly rationally polyhedral subset of $V$ (relative to the $\QQ$-structure on $V$ defined by $L$).
+Then $[C\cap L]$ is locally rationally polyhedral in $V$ (relative to the $\QQ$-structure on $V$ defined by $L$).
 In particular, $[C\cap L]$ is closed in $V$. \end{theorem}

 It will be convenient to prove a few preparatory results first.
-We denote by $\rho : V\to V/L$ the obvious map.

-\begin{lemma} Let $R\subset V$ be a half line which is not contained in a proper linear subspace of $V$ defined over $\QQ$, and $B$ a neighborhood of $0$ in $V$.
-Then $[(B+R)\cap L]$ is a \nbhd\ of $R$ in $V$. \end{lemma} \begin{proof} It is a well-known fact that the image of a line in $V$ not contained in a proper linear $\QQ$-subspace of $V$ has dense image in $V/L$.
-The same is true for a half line in such a line, such as $R$.
-Let $x$ be a generator of $R$.
-We show that $[(B+R)\cap L]$ is a \nbhd \ of $p+x$ in $V$.
+\begin{lemma} Let $p_0\in L$, $B$ be a neighborhood of $p_0$ in $V$ and $R$ a relatively open half line in $V$ that is not contained in a proper linear subspace of $V$ defined over $\QQ$.
+Then $[(B+R)\cap L]$ is a \nbhd\ of $p_0+R$ in $V$. \end{lemma} \begin{proof} Without loss of generality we may and will assume that $p_0=0$.
+It is a well-known fact that the image of a line in $V$ not contained in a proper linear $\QQ$-subspace of $V$ has dense image in $V/L$.
+The same is true for a ray in such a line, such as $R$.